 About 10% of candida overgrowth cases happen when babies pick it up from their mothers when they are born.
 At birth babies have no immune system and little to no friendly bacteria, so exposure to candida from their mother always results in overgrowth.
 The good news is that you will find the process of fighting candida much easier when adding our supplements to your regimen.

-The bad news is that candida overgrowth has grown to epidemic proportions after several generations of antibiotic use — leading to a large increase in the amount of mothers with candida infecting their child at birth.
+The bad news is that candida overgrowth has grown to epidemic proportions after several generations of antibiotic use — leading to a large increase in the amount of mothers with candida infecting their children at birth.
 This combined with the ever increasing amount of vaccines being given infants, may be fueling the epidemic of autism that our children are suffering.
 Read more about this at health-reports.com/autism/html.

 When much of your friendly flora have been destroyed, and your immune system has weakened, the oxygen-loving candida yeast begin to flourish, morphing into anaerobic candida fungi.
 No longer needing an oxygen-rich blood supply, the fungi are able to exist anywhere in the body.

 Initially, candida fungi are overgrown in the intestinal tract.
 There, the toxic waste they chemically produce (acetylaldahyde, the same chemical that causes a hangover), irritates and weakens the intestinal wall.
 Candida fungi have tiny “legs” which, as the intestinal wall becomes damaged, are able to “drill” holes in the intestinal wall, leading to poor digestion and “leaky gut syndrome”.